aiven/aiven-docs/docs/products/clickhouse/howto/sql-user-defined-functions.md

 SQL UDFs allows you to:

 - Improve application performance by optimization on the database level.
-- Speed up your SQL queries, make them simpler, shorter, and more efficinet.
+- Speed up your SQL queries, make them simpler, shorter, and more efficient.
 - Reduce maintenance work on your SQL queries (when you update an SQL UDF, your changes are propagated to all SQL queries using this UDF).